 If you ask 100 experienced Loopers, you will probably get 100 different answers.
 The Great Loop carries Loopers up the Atlantic seaboard, through historic canals, across the Great Lakes, and down the inland rivers to the Gulf of Mexico, and around Florida.

 It all depends on what geography excites and stimulates your senses because it is a great journey with awesome sights and sounds.
-If you take the average year-long, 6,000 mile trip, you may have a difficult time deciding what is the best part of the Great Loop.
+If you take the average year-long, 6,000 mile trip, you may have a difficult time deciding what is the best part of the Great Loop because of the great changes in landscapes along the entire trip.

 Can You Do the Great Loop Solo?